Mickey Linden

-Michael Rory "Mickey" Linden is an Irish Gaelic footballer who played for Down in the 1980s, 1990s and early 2000s.
+Michael Rory Linden is an Irish Gaelic footballer who played for Down in the 1980s, 1990s and early 2000s.
 He was part of the Down team that won the All-Ireland Senior Football Championship in 1991 and 1994.
 Linden also won two Ulster Senior Football Championships and a National League title with Down.
-In 1994 he also won an All Star award and named Texaco Footballer of the Year.
+In 1994 he also won an All Star award and was named Texaco Footballer of the Year.

-He usually played as a corner forward.
+Linden usually played as a corner forward.
 He was renowned for his speed, "electrifying skills", turn of foot and accuracy in front of the posts with both feet.
 He "tore defences apart with his pace and scoring power" and "took the best back lines to the cleaners".
 Linden is among the top twenty all-time top Ulster scorers in Championship football.
 His understanding with Down play-maker Greg Blaney has been described as "near telepathic".

-Linden is known as one of the Down's best ever footballers.
-In 2009 The Irish News named him as one of the all-time best 125 footballers from Ulster, to mark the 125th anniversary of the Gaelic Athletic Association.
+In 2009 The Irish News named him as one of the all-time best 125 footballers from Ulster.

 Personal life

-Linden is from Mayobridge, County Down.
-He lives with his wife Louisa and his three sons, Cormac, John and Micheál.
+Linden is from Mayobridge, County Down, is married and has three sons.

 Playing career

 Club

-Linden plays club football for Mayobridge.
-He has won the Down Senior Football Championship on 8 occasions with the club in 1999, 2001, 2002, 2004, 2005, 2006, 2007, 2008.
-He has also been beaten finalist twice in the Ulster Senior Club Football Championship.
+Linden played club football for Mayobridge.
+He won the Down Senior Football Championship on eight occasions, 1999, 2001, 2002, 2004, 2005, 2006, 2007, 2008, and was twice beaten finalist twice in the Ulster Senior Club Football Championship.